SAP-samples/cloud-extension-html5-sample/mission/create-application/buildDeploy/README.md

    ![Start Workspace](./images/startWorkspace.png)

-7. Check if you are logged in to your Cloud Platform Account from *SAP Business Application Studio*.
+7. Check if you are logged in to your SAP BTP subaccount from **SAP Business Application Studio**.
-8. To login to Cloud Foundry, In the tabs, click on View-> Select “Find Command”.
+8. Login to ypur Cloud Foundry account: In the tabs, click on View-> Select **Find Command**.
-9. Search for “CF Login”.
+9. Search for **CF Login**.
-10. Select for “CF: Login on to Cloud Foundry”.
+10. Select for **CF: Login on to Cloud Foundry**.

     ![Login to CF](./images/loginToCF.png)

 11. Enter CF API endpoint or take the default suggested API endpoint.
-You can find the API endpoint of your region by switching into your SAP Cloud Platform account browser window and copy the API Endpoint.
+You can find the API endpoint of your region by switching into your SAP BTP subaccount browser window and copy the API Endpoint.
 Also write down the 'Org Name' into a text editor of your choice which is needed for the next step.

     ![copy Cloud Data](./images/copyCloudData.png)